-The global displacement of civilians due to conflict, mass atrocity crimes and persecution is at its highest level since the end of the Second World War.
-Security Council members have a responsibility to maintain international peace and security and ensure that populations are protected from genocide, war crimes, ethnic cleansing and crimes against humanity, regardless of where these crimes are occurring.
+The global displacement of civilians due to conflict, mass atrocities and persecution is at its highest level since the end of the Second World War.
+As the UN body responsible for maintaining international peace and security, the Security Council must ensure that populations in every country are protected from genocide, war crimes, ethnic cleansing and crimes against humanity.

-Since 2005 the Security Council has adopted 48 resolutions that refer to R2P.
-It is our hope that the Security Council will meaningfully uphold their commitment to R2P by taking proximate preventive action to avert emerging crises and halt mass atrocity crimes in the Democratic People’s Republic of Korea, Iraq, Sudan, Syria and elsewhere.
+Since 2005 the Security Council has adopted 58 resolutions and 17 Presidential Statements that refer to the Responsibility to Protect.
+It is our hope that the Security Council will consistently uphold their commitment to R2P by taking early preventive action to avert emerging crises and halt atrocities wherever they are threatened.

 To this end, the Global Centre for the Responsibility to Protect encourages all Security Council members to:

-The Global Centre has compiled profiles on each of the newly-elected Security Council members.
-These provide a basic overview of their engagement with R2P, their contribution to UN peacekeeping operations and their status with relevant international legal regimes, including the Genocide Convention, Rome Statute and Arms Trade Treaty.
+The Global Centre has compiled basic profiles on each of the newly-elected Security Council members.
+These provide an account of their engagement with R2P, including whether they have appointed an R2P Focal Point, their respective contributions to UN peacekeeping operations, and their status with relevant international legal regimes, including the Genocide Convention and Arms Trade Treaty.